girik21/expTrck/Readme.md

 ## Working Functions for department for Department:

-1. Add, Remove and Search and Update Works
+1. Add, Remove and Search and Update Works for Expense, Employee and Department
+2. Need to add new functions to create histograms and all

 # TODO
 1. Complete the UML at last hopefully